 Sprains and strains.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: http://www.niams.nih.gov/Health_Info/Sprains_Strains/default.asp.
 Published January 2015.
 Accessed February 29, 2016.

-11/19/2010 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: van Rijn RM, van Ochten J, Luijsterburg PA, van Middelkoop M, Koes BW, Bierma-Zeinstra SM.
+11/19/2010 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T113633/Ankle-sprain: van Rijn RM, van Ochten J, Luijsterburg PA, van Middelkoop M, Koes BW, Bierma-Zeinstra SM.
 Effectiveness of additional supervised exercises compared with conventional treatment alone in patients with acute lateral ankle sprains: systematic review.
 BMJ.
 2010;341:c5688.

 Last reviewed February 2016 by Michael Woods, MD